Travel Guidance for COVID-19

 INTERNATIONAL TRAVEL

-• Being up-to-date on COVID-19 vaccinations which includes a booster dose (additional dose after completing the primary series when eligible and if available) is highly recommended prior to any travel, but not required for travel to the U.S. Only proof of completing the primary vaccination series is required.
-If you were vaccinated outside of the U.S., you may receive a booster dose, if eligible, in the U.S. with an mRNA vaccine (Pfizer, Moderna)
+• If you were vaccinated outside of the U.S., you may receive a booster dose, if eligible, in the U.S. with an mRNA vaccine (Pfizer, Moderna)

 STUDENT COVID-19 TESTING FOR TRAVEL OR EVENTS